lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

-    It is clear from the way the system has been created that the atoms are not at equilibrium distances from each others.
+    It is clear from the way the system has been created that the atoms are not at equilibrium distances from each other.
 Indeed, some of the ions added using the *create_atoms* commands are too close to the water molecules.
     If we were to start a *normal* (i.e. with a timestep of about 1 fs) molecular dynamics simulation now, the atoms
-    would exert huge forces on each others, accelerate brutally, and the simulation would likely fail.
+    would exert huge forces on each other, accelerate brutally, and the simulation would likely fail.

 .. admonition:: Dealing with overlapping atoms